Natalie Merchant: Paradise Is There: The New Tigerlily Recordings (2015)

 In 2015, Merchant released an album of new recordings of the songs from her multi-platinum solo album.
 She enhanced many of the tracks with strings and stripped others bare.
 She says, "The distance this music traveled once it left my hands is humbling, and I am moved by how many lives it has touched along the way."

 Butterfly (2017)

 In 2017, Merchant released Butterfly, a collection of new songs and orchestral versions of previously recorded songs.

 Keep Your Courage (2023)

-On November 29, 2022, Merchant announced that she will release her eighth studio album, Keep Your Courage, on April 14, 2023 via Nonesuch Records.
-The album will be Merchant's first of new material since her 2014 eponymous album Natalie Merchant.
+On April 14, 2023, Merchant released her eighth studio album, Keep Your Courage, via Nonesuch Records.
+It was her first album with new material since her 2014 eponymous album Natalie Merchant.